libxml-raku/LibXML-raku/doc/Node.md

     For XPath expressions that do not return node-set, the method returns true if the returned value is a non-zero number or a non-empty string.

-  * childNodes
+  * childNodes (handles: elems List values map grep push pop)

         my LibXML::Node @kids = $node.childNodes();
         my LibXML::Node::List $kids = $node.childNodes();

     *childNodes * implements a more intuitive interface to the childnodes of the current node.
 It enables you to pass all children directly to a `map ` or `grep `.

-If this function is called in scalar context, a [LibXML::NodeList ](LibXML::NodeList ) object will be returned.
+    Note that child nodes are iterable:

+        for $elem.childNodes { ... }

+    They also directly support a number of update operations, including 'push' (add an element), 'pop' (remove last element) and ASSIGN-POS, e.g.:

+        $elem.childNodes[3] = LibXML::TextNode.new('p', 'replacement text for 4th child');

   * nonBlankChildNodes